Bhagavad Gita, Sri Ramakrishna, Swami Vivekananda

 3. Niaia and Vaisesika

 In India, the most important is, and has been for centuries, Vedanta.
 Many Hindu philosophies or religions are based on Vedanta.
-However, to the West the best known is Patanjali's Yoga philosophy, especially since Swami Vivekananda introduced it to the West at the end of the 19th century
+However, to the West the best known is Patanjali's Philosophy of Yoga, especially since Swami Vivekananda introduced it to the West at the end of the 19th century

 If today the world knows the Bhagavad Gita, Vedanta and Yoga, it is largely thanks to Swami Vivekananda